 Increased staff productivity

 "We currently have six molding lines.
 We can manufacture the same products for days at a time on any one line.
 Or sometimes two, three or four different products can be produced on a line in one day.
 It’s complex and constantly changing.
 RFID is the only really effective way we have found of monitoring production.
 We have eliminated inputting inaccuracies and reduced manual data input, so staff can be more productive and accountable.
 We can also manage our inventory more efficiently.
 And we know the solution is scalable as our business grows.
 All this cuts costs." - Deniz Okuyan, Procurement Manager and RFID Project Lead.

-Trakya Döküm selected Xerafy Pico RFID tags, which were engineered specifically for embedding and use in industrial environments.
-The tags are 24.2mm x 6.2mm in size and weigh just 3.7g.
-Each tag has its own EPC number and the EPC is matched with the mold number, which is combined with the EPC number of the tag in the SAP database.
+Trakya Döküm selected the Xerafy Pico series RFID tags, which were engineered specifically for embedding and use in industrial environments.
+Small in size, each tag has its own EPC number and the EPC is matched with the mold number, which is combined with the EPC number of the tag in SAP.

 Finally, the data captured as the mold passes through the RFID reader is automatically updated onto Trakya Döküm’s SAP MII system.
 The tag operation is completed in .NET and then also passed on to the SAP ERP via RFC.
 In this way, all parts of the business have a real-time manufacturing overview at all times.
-The MC3190-Z RFID Handheld Readers are used for the scanning of tags when they are first attached to the mold, for the initial upload of their ID to the database, before the molds are used on the production line.
+The Zebra RFID Handheld Readers are used for the scanning of tags when they are first attached to the mold, for the initial upload of their ID to the database, before the molds are used on the production line.
 The handheld readers also allow the flexibility for production line workers to scan and upload the latest data to the Tag ID during the manufacturing process, when the material and composition of the manufactured product in the mold changes.